 Our Video of This Experience:

-Special thanks to Ivica Buble at Dalmatia Charter for introducing us to his childhood friend Robert, so that we could tag along with him on this special journey!
+Special thanks to Ivica Buble at Dalmatia Charter for introducing us to his childhood friend Robert, so we could tag along on this special journey!

 A hearty thank you to Robert for hosting us!
 It was a day we’ll never forget.